IN THIS ARTICLE

-What is considered high homocysteine levels?
+What are high homocysteine levels?

 Most laboratories report normal homocysteine levels in the blood between 4 and 15 micromoles/liter (µmol/L).
 Any measurement above 15 is considered high.
 Optimal homocysteine levels are below 10 to 12.

 Must Read Articles Related to Homocysteine